Ministry of Public Security (Chile)

-The Ministry of Public Security is a Chilean government ministry responsible for maintaining public order and ensuring internal public security.
+The Ministry of Public Security (Ministerio de Seguridad Pública) is a Chilean government ministry responsible for maintaining public order and ensuring internal public security.
 It serves as the central authority for political decision-making in these areas, coordinating with other ministries and public services to implement crime prevention programs, offender rehabilitation, and social reintegration initiatives.
 The ministry also oversees administrative processes required by Chile's Order and Security Forces to carry out their duties effectively.

-Established by Law No. 21,730 on January 27, 2024, under President Gabriel Boric, the ministry consists of two undersecretariats: Public Security and Crime Prevention.
-As of April 1, 2025, lawyer Luis Cordero Vega serves as Minister of Public Security, with Rafael Collado González as Undersecretary of Public Security.
-Carolina Leitao Álvarez-Salamanca has held the position of Undersecretary of Crime Prevention since November 6, 2024, within the Boric administration.
+Established by Law No. 21,730 on 27 January 2024, under President Gabriel Boric, the ministry consists of two undersecretariats: Public Security and Crime Prevention.
+Since 19 May 2026, Martín Arrau serves as Minister of Public Security.
+Since 2 June, María del Pilar Giannini Bravo serves as Undersecretary of Public Security and Gonzalo Guerrero Valle as Undersecretary of Crime Prevention.

 History

 Background

-The ministry's origins trace back to February 21, 2011, when Law No. 20,502 renamed the Ministry of the Interior as the "Ministry of the Interior and Public Security."
-This change, enacted during President Sebastián Piñera's first administration, replaced the Division of Public Security with the Undersecretariat of Crime Prevention and brought Carabineros de Chile and the Investigative Police (PDI) under its jurisdiction.
+The ministry's origins trace back to 21 February 2011, when Law No. 20,502 renamed the Ministry of the Interior as the "Ministry of the Interior and Public Security."
+This change, enacted during President Sebastián Piñera's first administration, replaced the Division of Public Security with the Undersecretariat of Crime Prevention and brought Carabineros de Chile and the Investigations Police (PDI) under its jurisdiction.

-On September 3, 2021, during Piñera's second term, a bill proposed separating public security functions from the Interior Ministry to create greater political stability.
+On 3 September 2021, during Piñera's second term, a bill proposed separating public security functions from the Interior Ministry to create greater political stability.
 The proposal included transferring police forces and creating new cybersecurity agencies under a dedicated ministry.
 President Gabriel Boric revived the initiative in 2022, initially naming it the Ministry of Public Security, Civil Protection, and Citizen Coexistence.
 After legislative approval in June 2023, the simplified name "Ministry of Public Security" was adopted.
-The Chamber of Deputies passed the final bill on December 4, 2024, with operations expected to begin by mid-2025.
-The ministry was formally established on January 27, 2025, through Decree Law No. 21,730.
-Its launch on April 1, 2025, restored the Interior Ministry's original name while transferring all security-related agencies to the new ministry.
+The Chamber of Deputies passed the final bill on 4 December 2024, with operations expected to begin by mid-2025.
+The ministry was formally established on 27 January 2025, through Decree Law No. 21,730.
+Its launch on 1 April 2025, restored the Interior Ministry's original name while transferring all security-related agencies to the new ministry.

 Start of operations

-The ministry commenced full operations on April 1, 2025.
+The ministry commenced full operations on 1 April 2025.